AdobeDocs/experience-manager-core-components.en/help/components/title.md

 * **Allowed Types / Sizes for Authors** - Enable or disable heading types that will be available for content authors when they use the Title Component.
 * **Default Type / Size**- Define the heading type that will be automatically assigned when a content author adds the Title Component to a page.
 * **Disable Link**- Disable support for links in the title component to disallow content authors from linking from titles.

->[!NOTE]
->
->The ability to define a link for the title was introduced with release 2.2.0 of the Core Components.

 ### Styles Tab {#styles-tab}